anthonyzheng-alpha/speedrun-android/README.md

 - Add cards by intent from other applications like dictionaries
 - Topic-aware scheduling setting
 - A memory model (measures the probability the user will remember the fact on an exam)
+  - When reviewing a card, click the three dots in the top right corner of the card and select "Memory model".
-- A performance model (estimates the chance the user will correctly answer an exam-style question)
+- A performance model (located in the home screen, estimates the chance the user will correctly answer an exam-style question)
-- A readiness model (estimates the approximate MCAT score the user would get based on their current performance in the app)
+- A readiness model (located in the home screen, estimates the approximate MCAT score the user would get based on their current performance in the app)
-- Exam coverage progress
-- Practice exam mode
+- Exam coverage progress (in the home menu, there are percentages that tell the user the percent of MCAT exam content they have mastered with the cards.
+There is an overall percentage as well as a breakdown by topic.)
+- Practice exam mode (this mode allows the user to take a practice exam with questions from the MCAT exam content and personalize the content to their needs.
+Problems derived from Kaplan's MCAT test prep books.)

 </div>